 as Captain Morton, and William Powell

-as Doc, Roberts' ally in the long-standing war against Morton.
+(in his final film role) as Doc, Roberts' ally in the long-standing war against Morton.

 The novel, play and film provide examples of: